sae220/hoc2022-md/poc1a.md

 # Color Dropper

 ## Step 1
-Drop the right amount of colored blocks TEST
+Drop the right amount of colored blocks

 Use ``||hoc22.summonColoredBlock <color>||``